 What is tease?

-Tease is a brand of pre-made tea whose goal is to offer a healthy and light option to a mindful young adult.
-The ingredients are kept to a minimum, and are all natural.
-There is a hint of sweetness but a lot of flavor.
-In addition, each flavor is tailored for a desired effect on mind and body.
+Tease is a brand of pre-made tea designed to offer a healthy, light option for mindful young adults.
+With minimal, all-natural ingredients, each tea boasts a hint of sweetness and a lot of flavor.
+Additionally, each flavor is crafted to provide specific benefits for both mind and body.

 TARGET AUDIENCE

-This tea is made for the on-the-go type that still wants to take care of their body.
-Loose leaf tea is so expensive and time consuming, so “tease” is an option that has the benefits of real, home-brewed tea while keeping the price and availability of a gas station beverage.
+This tea is made for the on-the-go individual who still prioritizes taking care of their body.
+Loose leaf tea can be expensive and time-consuming, so "Tease" offers the benefits of real, home-brewed tea with the convenience and affordability of a gas station beverage.

 Now...
 Do you want to see my process?